A Brief History of IRSC

 The Indian River Senior Center was founded in 1970 by Donald and Florence Mortlock.
 The original meetings were held at St. Marks Episcopal Church in Millsboro.
 By the end of 1970 the membership had grown to 75 and consequently had to move upstairs to the larger hall.
 The Center took steps to incorporate in 1971 and by the end of that year the membership had grown to 150.
 By the end of 1972 the membership grew to 430 members and the small space became crowded.

-Due to the growth the Senior Center purchased a parcel of land in the town of Millsboro for their future home.
-The Senior Center formed a partnership and shared the facilities with town of Millsboro, the Millsboro Civic Center in 1980.
+Due to the continued growth, the Senior Center formed a partnership and shared the facilities with town of Millsboro, the Millsboro Civic Center in 1980.
 The Millsboro Civic Center building was built and completed in mid 1980.
-The town purchased the property from the Senior Center for the same price that the Senior Center had paid for it.
 The seniors furnished the building with the necessities and negotiated a lease with the town for 22 years.
 The agreement stated that seniors would take care of the maintenance and hall rentals.
 At the end of the lease the seniors informed the town that it was unable to continue handling the rentals.
 A new lease was negotiated at that time and we were in a better position to save for our own building.
 In 2009 we proudly moved into our brand new building the Indian River Senior Center, and continue to grow!

-The center provides the following activities for the seniors in our area: aerobics, yoga, golf, bowling, crafts including ceramics, quilting, crochet/knitting, garden club, loaning library, card playing, pool, shuffleboard, social bingo, nickel poker, bunco, weekly lunch, corn hole, Wii games, art classes, mah jongg, traveling choir, ping pong, movies, and trips.
+The center provides a variety of activities for the seniors in our area: aerobics, tai chi, line dancing, yoga, golf, bowling, crafts including ceramics, quilting, crochet/knitting, garden club, loaning library, card playing, pool, shuffleboard, social bingo, nickel poker, bunco, weekly lunch, corn hole, Wii games, art classes, mah jongg, traveling choir, ping pong, movies, and trips.

 There is lunch provided each Wednesday along with a variety of entertainment, education programs and bingo.
 We also offer defensive driving for our seniors and our community.